netboxlabs/netbox-proxmox-automation/README.md

 ## Initial Configuration: Creating Proxmox VM templates from (cloud-init) images

-`netbox-proxmox-ansible` *only* supports cloud-init images.
+`netbox-proxmox-automation` *only* supports cloud-init images.
 The dynamic nature of Proxmox VM automation requires this implementation to be able to set things, during the Proxmox VM provisioning process, like network configuration, hostnames, and more.
-While it's *possible* that `netbox-proxmox-ansible` *might* support your existing Proxmox VM templates, it's *highly* recommended that you follow the procedure below -- for the best results.
+While it's *possible* that `netbox-proxmox-automation` *might* support your existing Proxmox VM templates, it's *highly* recommended that you follow the procedure below -- for the best results.

 As a cloud-init image is basically "blank", meaning that there is not broad network or SSH key configuration, this allows us to have total flexibility in the way that this automation takes a *desired* Proxmox VM state from NetBox and generates anticipated changes to VMs -- in Proxmox.